 5. Focus on problems worth solving

 Now you have a better understanding of the jobs your customers are trying to do, their pains and gains.
-Next, prioritise them.
+Next, prioritize them.
 This lets you design a value proposition that addresses the things customers really care about.
 Order them in three separate columns: